-- Implement Cool Street elements into the streetscape, including but not limited to: - street tree canopy and other shading devices;

-- high-albedo surfaces on sidewalks, parking spaces, parking lots, pathways, open spaces, courtyards, and other impervious surfaces; - planted areas, linear street tree plantings; - shaded seating/respite areas; and - working water fountains and/or water refill stations. - On City streets plant native canopy trees no further apart than 40-feet on center within the right-of-way.
-Target tree plantings in the hottest areas shown below.
+- o Implement Cool Street elements into the streetscape, including but not limited to: - street tree canopy and other shading devices; - high-albedo surfaces on sidewalks, parking spaces, parking lots, pathways, open spaces, courtyards, and other impervious surfaces; - planted areas, linear street tree plantings; - shaded seating/respite areas; and - working water fountains and/or water refill stations. - o On City streets, plant native canopy trees no farther apart than 40 feet on center within the right-of-way.
+Target tree plantings in the hottest areas shown below. - o new construction projects over 5,000 square feet should provide a minimum of 35% of the site's impervious area as green cover, to reduce thermal temperatures and provide ecological benefits. - The 35% shall exclude existing forest cover on the property. - Site area for green cover may be reduced to accommodate on-site energy generation, other environmental site amenities, or where desirable to achieve other Plan objectives. - New rooftop areas not covered in green roof, or alternative or renewable energy generation, should be cool roofs or active rooftop uses.